Adaptive 3D Mesh Steganography Based on Feature-Preserving Distortion: Experimental Results and Analysis

 \subsection{Statistical Significance Test}

-Given that the test error rate distribution of Chao, Li, VND/LSBR, IFPD-CS, and HPQ-R is unknown, we adopted the Wilcoxon rank sum test to evaluate the statistical signiﬁcance of the security enhancement brought by IFPD-CS w.r.t. the other four algorithms under different payloads, steganalyzers, and datasets.
-The hypothesis test was constructed as follows.
+Considering that the test error distribution of Chao, Li, VND/LSBR, IFPD-CS, and HPQ-R is unknown, we utilize the Wilcoxon rank sum test to evaluate the statistical signiﬁcance of the security improvement achieved by IFPD-CS compared to the other four algorithms under various relative payloads, steganalyzers, and datasets.
+The hypothesis test is constructed as follows.